joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 This just finds all the classes and returns an EDN response.

-Now we have `update-class`.
+Back up and look at `update-class`.
 It finds a class by id and modifies the
 title:

 ```clj